Phil Garner: Milwaukee Brewers

 On October 30, 1991, Garner was named manager of the Milwaukee Brewers, replacing Tom Trebelhorn.
 Garner was hired by general manager Sal Bando, his former A’s teammate.
 The Brewers chose him over Tony Muser, Don Baylor, Gene Tenace (another A's teammate), Mike Cubbage, Tommy Sandt, and Gene Lamont.
-He was one of several former players being named manager of a major league team without previous major league managing experience.
-He quickly installed a running-focused style of play as every starter that year stole at least 10 bases.
+He was one of several former players at the time named manager of an MLB team without previous major league managing experience.
+He quickly installed a running-focused style of play, as every starter that year stole at least 10 bases.
 Standing out were 1992 AL Rookie of the Year Pat Listach, who stole 54 bases, veteran Paul Molitor stealing 31 (doing so in his final season with the team), and outfielder Darryl Hamilton stealing 41.

 He led the team to a nine-game improvement from the previous year and led the Brewers to second place in the American League East Division, losing out by four games to the eventual world champion Toronto Blue Jays.
 He finished second in voting for American League Manager of the Year.
-However, it would be the last time until 2007 that the team would finish above .500.
-Garner would lead them to more than 80 losses in four of his six full seasons spent with the team, which saw icons such as Paul Molitor and Robin Yount leave (the former in free agency and the latter due to retirement).
-He was fired in the midst of a 1999 season that saw them at 52-60 (Jim Lefebvre would replace him and go 22-27 to close out the year).
+This was the last time until 2007 that the team would finish above .500.
+Garner would lead them to more than 80 losses in four of his six full seasons spent with the team, which had icons such as Paul Molitor and Robin Yount leave (the former in free agency and the latter due to retirement).
+He was fired in the midst of a 1999 season that saw them at 52–60 (Jim Lefebvre replaced him and went 22–27 to close out the year).

 A 1993 game saw Garner refer to Chicago White Sox broadcasters Ken Harrelson and Tom Paciorek as "idiots" for their on-air insinuation that Garner was advising his pitcher to hit Frank Thomas.
 Garner challenged them to a fight, but they eventually resolved their differences.
-During a July 22, 1995, game against the Chicago White Sox, Garner was involved in a bench-clearing brawl, exchanging blows with White Sox manager Terry Bevington in a rare skipper-on-skipper fistfight.
-Garner, along with Bevington, was suspended four games for the fracas.
-With a record of 563-617 as manager, Garner led the Brewers for most wins and losses as a manager.
+During a July 22, 1995, game against the White Sox, Garner was involved in a bench-clearing brawl, exchanging blows with Chicago manager Terry Bevington in a rare skipper-on-skipper fistfight.
+Garner and Bevington were both suspended four games for the fracas.
+With a record of 563–617 as manager, Garner led the Brewers for most wins and losses as a manager.
 Craig Counsell passed him in wins in 2022.